learn-co-curriculum/phase-1-how-the-web-works/README.md

 It gets a little bit more complex with a webapp.
 The client makes a request, the server runs application code (think of this as your Ruby code), and returns a dynamically generated response.

+<a href='https://learn.co/lessons/how-the-web-works-readme' data-visibility='hidden'>View this lesson on Learn.co</a>

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/how-the-web-works-readme' title='How The Web Works'>How The Web Works</a> on Learn.co and start learning to code for free.</p>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/how-the-web-works-readme'>How the Internet Works</a> on Learn.co and start learning to code for free.</p>